lakshydeep-14/DOB-Input-Field/README.md

 # DOB-Input-Field
-This package makes us easy to enter dob manually with or without validation as in package.
+This flutter package makes us easy to enter dob manually with or without validation as in package.